 How to Evaluate a Wallet

 Do not just follow the top wallet on the leaderboard.
-Dig into the trade history:
+Dig into the trade history (our guide on how to identify smart money wallets on Solana goes deeper on the signals that separate genuine edge from noise):

 - Check the trade log.
 Scroll through their recent trades.
 Are they buying a wide variety of tokens (shotgun approach) or being selective?
 Both can work, but you need to match your strategy to theirs.